ChadASIII/APPL-Income-Statement-API-Table/README.md

 - Navigate to `incomeStatement.tsx` within the `src` folder.

-- Here you will this code:
+- Here you will see this code:

 ```ts
 const res = await Axios.get(